sejaldua/pop-growth/README.md

 # pop-growth
-This project was all about learning how to animate graphs using matplotlib.
+This project was all about learning how to animate graphs using matplotlib and seaborn.
 Just enter a city and the script will generate what I call a "snake graph" depicting population growth over time.

 Hours spent: 10